varad-comrad/Workflow/README.md

 python workflow/setup.py
 ```

-Now, you can delete the cloned repo and restart the terminal, and workflow will already be functioning properly
+After finished customizing workflow, you can delete the cloned repo and restart the terminal, and workflow will already be functioning properly

 ## USAGE (as of now):
 - Calling 'workflow' by itself will create a new workflow shell, where all commands can be executed